zeroboo/nodejs-random-selector/README.md

     [['1000$', 50]
         , ['10$', 5000]
     ]
-    , 10000 /*total frequency is larger than sum of all element's freequency it means selecting may failed (return null)*/ );
+    , 10000 /*total frequency > sum of all element's freequency: it means selecting may failed (return null)*/ );
 console.log("Prize: ", realWheel.select());
 ```